Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 3rd generation drugs

-The distinctive characteristics of such medicines are:
+Distinctive characteristics of such drugs are:

 • drops, syrups and tablets do not cause, and only when taking excessive doses can lead to the development sedative actions;